Luna-Exchange/icc-wrapped-android/README.md

-# ICC Wrapped Android SDK
+# ICC Recapped Android SDK

 An Android SDK that provides a simple way to launch a web view in Android applications.